frfa1/2ndyearproject-NLP/README.md

 ### Logistic regression

 For the baseline logistic regression model, run the `wrappers.py` module in baseline_models.
+Wrapper functions and the call